-- Edges of the peghead rounded.
-This stopped by 1955 with the peghead edges becoming much sharper at the edges.
+- Edges of the 1954 Fender Stratocaster headstock are rounded.
+This stopped by 1955 with the Stratocaster headstock edges becoming much sharper at the edges.

-- Sometimes the under-the-pickguard route for the lead pickup does not have the wire channel route until about summer 1954 when Fender added a shallow wire channel route in the lead pickup cavity.
-Because this proved to be a problem, often a hand chiseled wire channel was added to the Strat body by the final assemblyperson.
+- Sometimes the under the pickguard route (worm route) for the lead pickup does not have the wire channel route until about summer 1954 when Fender added a shallow wire channel route in the lead pickup cavity.
+Because this proved to be a problem, often a hand chiseled wire channel was added to the Strat body by the final assembly person.
 This is easy to identify as there is no paint in this crudely hand chiseled wire channel in the bottom of the lead pickup route.
-This is most often seen in mid to late 1954 Strat bodies.
-Also, the 1954 bridge pickup wire route is not as deep as on 1955/56 and later models, so sometimes this route is crudely deepened with a hand chisel during final assembly.
+This is most often seen in mid to late 1954 Fender Stratocaster bodies.
+Also, the 1954 Fender Stratocaster bridge pickup wire route is not as deep as on 1955/56 and later models, so sometimes this route is crudely deepened with a hand chisel during final assembly.